ThomasWeiser/elmfire/README.md

 References can inform about the key or the complete URL of the referred location.
 And a reference may be converted back to a location, which can be used in a new task.

-Additionally, a location can be opened (without modifying or querying), which results in a reference if the location is valid.
+There is a special task to open a location without modifying or querying it, which results in a reference if the location is valid.
 It's generally not necessary to explicitly open a constructed location, but it may be used to check the location or to cache Firebase references.